-Making slime recipes is one of our favorite things to do!
+Making slime recipes without contact solution is one of our favorite things to do!
 But I don’t always like how many chemicals it uses or how much glue we have to use!
 When I feel like it’s time to be a bit kinder to the earth, we make eco friendly slime!

 This earth-friendly slime recipe is made without glue, borax or chemicals.